-Eli and I visited on a scorching day in late June, when the smoke from wildfires in Saskatchewan made the light hazy and moody.
-(The countries were sharing more than just tourists on this particular day and it was bizarre to not really need sunglasses when the sun was high in the sky.
+I took my son Eli here on a scorching hot day in late June, when the smoke from wildfires in Saskatchewan made the midday light hazy and moody.
+(The countries were sharing more than just tourists on this particular day, it seems.)
+It was bizarre to not need sunglasses when the sun was high in the sky.
 The photos I took have an otherworldly quality that matched the mood of the garden on that day.

 There are lots of trails and camping spots to explore, as well as more cultivated spaces.
-We spent most of our time in three places, the lovely sunken garden, in the atrium and in front of the 120-foot Peace Tower at the Peace Chapel, where Eli played in the sprinklers and I sat and read the limestone inscriptions that span the intimate chapel space.
+We spent most of our time in three places — the lovely formal garden, in the conservatory and at the Peace Chapel, where Eli watched the sprinklers water the grass and I sat and read the limestone inscriptions throughout the intimate chapel space.

-The chapel is the only building that straddles the Canadian and American border, which makes it a popular photo spot.
+The chapel is the only building on the grounds that straddles the Canadian and American border, which makes it a popular photo spot.
 I liked it because it was such a soothing place to sit and rest and think.

 It takes about an hour to an hour and a half to walk the loop around the center section that contains the majority of the gardens.
-This is the part of the park that sits right on the border, so it’s possible to skip back and forth from the U.S. to Canada and back again, which is oddly fun to do.
+You’ll find numerous water gardens on the grounds, as well as a popular flower clock (which contains up to 5,000 flowers), and renderings of the U.S. and Canadian flags entirely in flowers.

 This lake is technically in Canada.

-I couldn’t resist brining Eli to the Canadian side, because when else can you do that without a passport?
-I even spontaneously taught him the Canadian national anthem.
+I couldn’t resist spending time on the Canadian side, because when else can you do that without a passport?
+I even spontaneously taught Eli the Canadian national anthem.
 In retrospect, I probably should have taught him his own national anthem first, but “O Canada” is infinitely easier to sing.

 “The mind can go in a thousand directions, but on this beautiful path, I walk in peace.
 With each step, the wind blows.
 With each step, a flower blooms.”